AbnAlsrag/deci-4th-project/README.md

 # deci-4th-project
-deci 4th project

-# Project
+## Project
 This is a stupid project i am forced to do.
+A project about a website idk.

-# Skills needed
+## Skills needed
 **Idiocy**
+JS, HTML, CSS or whatever.